Note: this is the English translation of the obituary I wrote for my grandfather in Croatian in October 2021. You can read the original here.

 Joža had a very active career on television.
 In 1976 he graduated in pedagogy from the Faculty of Philosophy in Zagreb, and in 1978 he was promoted to the position of Director of Television Zagreb — a position he says he never wanted, but that he completed the job he was assigned.
 He managed the construction of the TVZ House complex on Prisavlje, a capital project that he pushed through to the end despite extremely unfavorable conditions in a country that was then increasingly suffering from inflation and general economic and political instability.

 It was during this period that he first traveled to the US, first to New York, the city where I now live and which he described as too dirty and noisy for him (which is still true!), and then to Grass Valley in California.
 There he experienced something that left a great impression on him – at one point their driver stopped in the middle of the road with a stop sign, despite the fact that the intersection was completely empty.
 Joža asked: “so why are you stopping?”
 The driver pointed to the stop sign and said: “these are the rules!”.
 He was extremely impressed by this observance of the law, so he often mentioned this anecdote as proof that America is an organized state.
-Various other examples and my experiences could never convince him that not everything is that great in that country.
+Various other examples and my experiences could never convince him that not everything is so great in that country.

-After his dismissal from TVZ Director position in 1986, Joža worked in the documentary program division, and that is when his great love for mountains and mountaineering developed.
+After his dismissal from the TVZ Director position in 1986, Joža worked in the documentary program division, and that is when his great love for mountains and mountaineering developed.
 He became a member of the mountaineering association Industrogradnja and developed a very close relationship with academician and botanist Sergej Forenbacher, a great mountaineer and connoisseur of Velebit.
 He later made a documentary with Professor Forenbacher, which accompanied prof. Forenbacher’s book Velebit and its flora .
 He also started making hiking trips to Lonjsko polje, Gorski kotar, Žumberak.

 With the disintegration of Yugoslavia, the change of government and the start of the war in Croatia, Joža was forcibly retired in 1991., along with many other “unsuitable” workers and journalists of TVZ, now HRT.
 Retired too early, Joža dedicated himself to hiking, but also to his family.
 He first took me to Sljeme in May 1992, before I could walk.
 We have been hiking together all my life, from that first trip almost 30 years ago, to our last joint hike to Sljeme two and a half months ago.